Polydile/dile-components/docs/components/dile-inline-feedback.md

 - **negativeFeedback(msg)**: Send a negative message to the user
 - **neutralFeedback(msg)**: Send a neutral message to the user
 - **clear()**: Clear feedback message
+- **positiveFeedbackWithDelay(msg, miliseconds)**: Send a positive message to the user and clear feedback message with a delay
+- **negativeFeedbackWithDelay(msg, miliseconds)**: Send a negative message to the user and clear feedback message with a delay
+- **neutralFeedbackWithDelay(msg, miliseconds)**: Send a neutral message to the user and clear feedback message with a delay

 ## dile-inline-feedback demo